codetracker-learning/team-planning/README.md

 # Team Planning

 ## Overview
 For this study group project, READ, REVIEW, and DISCUSS all the requirements below.
+If your study group decides to try the process out, feel free to do so.
+This will be helpful for you when you have to do it as a team.

 It is expected that you will ask any questions on Help Tickets and have a good understanding of what is expected for Team Projects.